Chapter 01: Convocation

 "What was that?"
 She spat as she wiped at her forehead; the ink had already hardened.

-“Tals’Dana, why did Ai’Yoza mark this sayamak before the ceremony?”
+"Tals'Dana, why did Ai'Yoza mark this sayamak before the ceremony?"
 A hard voice cut through and snapped Ty to attention, arms at her side.
-The young Kyeri bowed deeply before Luna even completed her pivot towards the group of elders.
+The young Kyeri bowed deeply before Luna could complete her pivot towards the group of elders.

-“Aye, edennight, Saya’Ty?”
-The Crown Regent regarded the rookie with a twinkle of amusement in his eye.
-“And what of your own responsibility, as guideswyn to foreigners?
-Have you served this land and its people well?”
+"Aye, edennight, Saya'Ty?"
+The Crown Regent regarded the rookie with amusement.
+"And what of your own responsibility, as guideswyn to foreigners?
+Have you served this land and its people well?"

-“Of course!”
-Ty pulled Luna close, forcing her to gulp down a stretchy piece of dough.
-“I’ve kept this wanderer out of trouble for weeks.”
+"Of course!"
+Ty pulled Luna close, forcing a swallow of sticky pudding.
+"I've kept this wanderer out of trouble for weeks."

 "And what of her beast?"
 The Crown Regent finally turned towards Zingiber, who shamelessly lay on the floor, licking his hindquarter.
 Luna fought the urge to shrink back towards Ty.